"You know what they say: 'Veronica Mars: she's a marshmallow."

 Noble Male, Roguish Male: he's Noble (polite, well-spoken, a gentleman, a by-the-book boyfriend and a good student) to Logan's Roguish (hot-headed, snarky, prone to fighting and sleeping around).

-Papa Wolf: to save his daughter from her abusive grandparents, he kidnaps her and flees to Australia - abandoning his friends, relatives, and status in the process.
+Papa Wolf: To save his daughter from her abusive, religious grandparents, he kidnaps her and flees to Australia - abandoning his friends, relatives, and status in the process.

 Logan Echolls (Jason Dohring)

 Veronica: Every school has an obligatory psychotic jackass.
 He's ours.